strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 ### Running Repository Tests for Cloudant

 To ensure our relations test suites work against real databases, we've been adding different kinds of databases to our test environment.
 This month we added a new repository`@loopback/test-repository-cloudant` to run shared CRUD and relation tests on Cloudant.
-And you can also set up docker instance easily with our setup script to test out your application.
+You can also set up docker instance easily with our setup script to test out your application.
 See [PR#3968](https://github.com/strongloop/loopback-next/pull/3968) for more details and try it out if you're interested.

 ### Verifying Relation Type in Metadata